 The Department, which includes all Victorian government schools, central and regional offices, is a single legal entity.
 This means that all student records and files, including DCS/SSS files, are owned by the Department (on behalf of the State of Victoria), not individual schools, networks or school staff.
 This also means that transferring student information to the student’s next Victorian government school is a ‘use’ of that information for the same primary purposes it was collected, consistent with Victorian privacy law.

-From July 2017, all Victorian government schools are expected to transfer student information through CASES21.
+all Victorian government schools are expected to transfer student information

 In addition, student information can be provided to the student’s next Victorian government school in any and all of the following ways: verbally (principal to principal, or nominees), electronically (via email) and in hardcopy (by providing copies of the student’s records, including health reports).

-If the student has received Student Support Services (SSS) support in the last two years, the SSS Coordinator must arrange for the SSS/Department Confidential Student file (DCS) to be sent to the SSS Coordinator for the receiving school.
+If the student has received Student Support Services (SSS) support in the last two years, the SSS area based team must arrange for the SSS/Department Confidential Student file (DCS) to be sent to the SSS area based team for the receiving school.

 Enquiries by a family about a potential transfer between Victorian government schools

 Victorian government schools may not share student information with another Victorian government school